Use of English PRO

 in the sea

-If something is on a line or a horizontal or vertical surface, we use ‘on’:
+Something resting on a line, or on a horizontal or vertical surface, takes 'on':

 on the table